 For projects that require a maximum OD capacity greater than the standard 910mm (36 inches), AMET® is able to provide an optional Mainstay Riser.
 These are available in various heights which, when installed, will increase the seam welder’s maximum OD capacity anywhere from 1,050mm (42 inches) to 1,800mm (72 inches).
 Mainstay Risers are produced in sizes having 150mm (6 inch) increments.

 STEEL HOSE MANUFACTURING

 AMET has helped clients automate their welding processes for steel hose manufacturing.
-Seam welding is an efficient way of producing custom tubing from thin wall steel and stainless steel for use in a wide range of industrial and exhaust applications.
+The Linear Seam welder is an efficient way of producing custom tubing from thin wall steel and stainless steel for use in a wide range of industrial and exhaust applications.
 Once welded, the tube may be outfitted with specialized end fittings or hydroformed into corrugated tube for flexible connections.

 Cylinders used for pressurized air storage such as air compressors, portable air tanks, and truck brakes.
 Manufacturing of these cylinders requires longitudinal and circumferential welds.

 Often constructed of stainless steel or aluminum, fuel tanks require full penetration high integrity welds to prevent leaks.
 AMET’s welding systems are capable of welding fuel tanks in a wide range of shapes and sizes.